matthewfeickert-talks/talk-snolab-seminar-2023/talk.md

 # Analysis Reuse

 .large[
-* LHC data and analyses done at the LHC are unique physics range
+* Data and analyses done at the LHC are unique physics range
 * [RECAST](https://github.com/recast-hep/recast-atlas) has been implemented in ATLAS as an enabling technology
 * Resulting in ATLAS PUB notes extending the physics reach of original publications ]